The best Template for Quarterly One-on-One Meetings

 Is a quarterly one-on-one meeting frequent enough?

-Good question...
-The frequency of 1-to-1 meetings depends on the size of the team and the individual requirements.
-For example, if you have a team of ten Direct Reports, a monthly one-on-one meeting is a good frequency.
-Smaller teams or more intensive projects might also require weekly or bi-weekly meetings.
+Good question… The frequency of 1-on-1 meetings depends on the size of the team and the individual requirements.
+For example, if you have a team of ten direct reports, a monthly one-on-one meeting is a good rhythm.
+Smaller teams or more intensive projects may also require weekly or bi-weekly meetings.

 At the same time, I have also spoken to some managers who have 20 to 30, sometimes even more, direct reports.
 In this case, it is quite common to only speak to employees in person once a quarter.